 What Is Included

-This printable memory game features images of 18 typical school related objects.
-Some examples include:
+This printable memory game features 12 school related images.

 What You Will Need

-If you have a computer with a printer, you can easily make this game for your child today.
+If you have a computer with a printer, you can create this game for your child today.
 Here are some things you will need and a few additional suggestions.

 - Printer paper